15 Best Places to Visit in January

 Every year, the city of Bikaner hosts its famous Camel Festival in the middle of January.
 Thousands of Rajasthan residents dress up their camels with flags and dangling pom-pom streamers, and even put on a dance with the desert creatures.

-The "Pink City" of Jaipur throws the International Kite Festival every January 14th, which is just as fun to watch as it is to participate in.
+The "Pink City" of Jaipur throws the three-day International Kite Festival starting every January 14th, which is just as fun to watch as it is to participate in.

 Later in the month, tourists and locals can meet international authors and hear uplifting readings at the Jaipur Literature Festival.